ropensci/roweb3/content/blog/2024-12-19-news-december-2024/index.md

 ## rOpenSci HQ

-### R-Universe Named R Consortium Top-Level Project
+### R-Universe Named an R Consortium Top-Level Project

 We are excited to announce that [R-Universe](/r-universe/) has been [named](https://r-consortium.org/posts/r-universe-named-r-consortiums-newest-top-level-project/) the [R Consortium's](https://r-consortium.org) newest [Top-Level Project](https://r-consortium.org/all-projects/)!
 We're glad